SittingIdle/docker-handson/docker/introduction-to-images.md

 - When you are satisfied with those changes, transform them into a new layer
 - A new image is created by stacking the new layer on top of the old image

 !SUB
-## In practice

-There are multiple ways to create new images.

-- `docker commit`: creates a new layer (and a new image) from a container.
-- `docker build`: performs a repeatable build sequence.
-- `docker import`: loads a tarball into Docker, as a standalone base layer.

-We will explain `commit` and `build` in later chapters.

-`import` can be used for various hacks, but its main purpose is to bootstrap the creation of base images.

-Note:
-You could for instance use import to bootstrap a local registry, create a base image.

-!SUB
 ## Images namespaces